Affan-ahmed0/ODT2026-CapstoneProject-LaserTag/README.md

 **📌 Project Overview**

-A Multiplayer Game of ***Laser Tag***. where players shit each other with a gun that shoots lasers to kill the other player.
+A Multiplayer Game of ***Laser Tag***.
+Where players shoot each other with a gun that shoots lasers to kill the other player.